gtrichards/QuasarSelection/README.md

 looked at neural networks, SVM, random forests, bagging, and boosting.
 While bagging has the highest efficiency, it also takes considerably longer than random forests, which provided the best overall solution (in terms of completeness, efficiency and computing time).
+The results of this get applied to the test set in `SpIESHighzQuasars.ipynb`.

 `SpIESHighzCandidateSelection2.ipynb`<br>
+is similar to the notebook above, but here I was exploring what would happen if we added i-band magnitude and u-band extinction as classification attributes.
+I also explored some different combinations of selection algorithms.
+I found that bagging including i and extinctu has less contamin than anything else.
+`SpIESHighzQuasars2.ipynb` is the notebook where I explore these changes in selection.

+`SpIESHighzQuasars.ipynb`<br>